npettiaux/be.wajug.website/README.md

 * Facebook: https://www.facebook.com/pages/WaJug/365099796891111
 * Twitter: http://twitter.com/wajug

-And of course, we're on github?
+And of course, we're on github!
 We store the HTML source code of the wajug.be website here.
 Feel free to contribute to the website by becoming a comitter.